logchange/hofund/README.md

 </project>
 ```

-### 2. Your project already contains SpringBoot Actuator with Micrometer:
+### 2. Check if your project already contains SpringBoot Actuator with Micrometer or add it:

 ```xml